AmbientRun/flowerpot/README.md

 - [ ] meta
   - [ ] setup CI to test code quality of PRs
+  - [ ] give correct categories to embers
   - [ ] add clippy to CI
   - [ ] make panicking (i.e. use of unwrap() or expect()) a clippy error